Slaymish/DifferentialRenderer/Obsidian/Literature Review.md

 ## Terminology

-- **Poisoning Attacks**: "manipulate training data to introduce unexpected behaviour to the model at training time" - Nightshade paper
+- **Data Poisoning Attacks**: "manipulate training data to introduce unexpected behaviour to the model at training time" - Nightshade paper
+	- **Backdoor Attacks**: inject a hidden trigger, causing inputs containing the trigger to be misclassified during inference.
+So the model has a target output for a specific mark.
+	- **Accuracy Drop Attack**: Aiming to reduce the performance of the target model at the testing stage
+	- **Target Misclassification Attack:** Aims to get test samples to be misclassified at testing stage

 - **Concept Sparsity**: "the number of training samples associated with a specific concept or prompt is quite low, on the order of thousands." - Nightshade paper
-- **Data poisoning attacks**:  "inject poison data into training pipelines to degrade performance of the trained model." - Nightshade paper
-- **misclassification attacks**: identify one class as another
-- **backdoor attacks**: inject a hidden trigger, causing inputs containing the trigger to be misclassified during inference.

 - ***clean-label* backdoor attacks**: where attackers do not control the labels assigned to their poison data samples